 Production of W and Z bosons at the LHC is in particular sensitive to u- and d- quark distributions in the proton.
 These are of particular importance for predictions of e.g. single top-quark production: different assumptions on ratio of u to d quarks in the proton results in an almost 50% uncertainty in prediction for single-top production cross section at 14 TeV.

 By including measurements of associated W+charm production in the QCD analysis, we get direct probe of strange quark in the proton - a unique measurement!
 The only possible access to the strange quarks in the sea was possible at earlier fixed target experiments using neutrinos, but these measurements have large corrections.
 Also, the information about the correlations of the experimental uncertainties is lost.
+Recently, the measurement and the QCD analysis of associated production of W+C at the CMS at 13 TeV was published.

 Inclusive and multi-jet production is in particular sensitive to the value of strong coupling constant and using these data in the global analysis can help reducing the correlation between the gluon distribution and the strong coupling.
+We are performing the measurements of the inclusive jet production at the CMS at 13 TeV and are the first group extracting the parton distributions and the strong coupling using the jet production in proton-proton collisions at the perturbative order of QCD beyond NLO.
+We are working closely with the word-leading theory groups in the subject, as Durham and University of Hamburg/Bejing University.

 Top-quark pair production at the LHC probes the gluon distribution at high x, and heavy mass of top quark allows theorists to calculate the process up to next-to-next-to-leading order QCD, which is not yet done for e.g. jet production.
 Also, the unambiguously defined mass of the top quark can be obtained using the top-pair cross sections measured at the LHC.